electricimp/Messenger_ReplayMessenger/README.md

 ### send(*name[, data][,ackTimeout][,metadata]*) ###

-This method sends a named message to the partner side and returns an instance of [Messenger's Message](#messengermessage-usage) class.
+This method sends a named message to the partner side and returns an instance of [Messenger.Message](#messengermessage-usage) class.
 The *data* parameter can be a basic Squirrel type (`1`, `true`, `"A String"`) or more complex data structures such as an array or table, but it must be [a serializable Squirrel value](https://developer.electricimp.com/resources/serialisablesquirrel).

 #### Parameters ####